 SQLite uses binary arithmetic and in binary, there is no way to write 9.95 in a finite number of bits.
 The closest to you can get to 9.95 in a 64-bit IEEE float (which is what SQLite uses) is 9.949999999999999289457264239899814128875732421875.
 So when you type "9.95", SQLite really understands the number to be the much longer value shown above.
 And that value rounds down.

 This kind of problem comes up all the time when dealing with floating point binary numbers.
 The general rule to remember is that most fractional numbers that have a finite representation in decimal (a.k.a "base-10") do not have a finite representation in binary (a.k.a "base-2").
 And so they are approximated using the closest binary number available.
 That approximation is usually very close, but it will be slightly off and in some cases can cause your results to be a little different from what you might expect.

-(17) I get hundreds of compiler warnings when I compile SQLite.
+(17) I get some compiler warnings when I compile SQLite.
 Isn't this a problem?
 Doesn't it indicate poor code quality?

 Quality assurance in SQLite is done using full-coverage testing, not by compiler warnings or other static code analysis tools.
 In other words, we verify that SQLite actually gets the correct answer, not that it merely satisfies stylistic constraints.
 Most of the SQLite code base is devoted purely to testing.
 The SQLite test suite runs tens of thousands of separate test cases and many of those test cases are parameterized so that hundreds of millions of tests involving billions of SQL statements are run and evaluated for correctness prior to every release.
 The developers use code coverage tools to verify that all paths through the code are tested.
 Whenever a bug is found in SQLite, new test cases are written to exhibit the bug so that the bug cannot recur undetected in the future.